Chiku-Programmer/Retail-Business-Insights-Dashboard/README.md

 Developed data-driven recommendations for executives, including focusing on the top 10 products contributing ~40% of total revenue, addressing underperforming stores, and tailoring campaigns for high-value customers.

 Ensured professional deployment practices, including dataset refresh strategies, role-level security (RLS), and documentation for business stakeholders.

+🎯 Goal of the Business Problem

+The primary objective is to enhance retail profitability and growth by identifying key insights into customer behavior, product performance, and regional sales trends.
+By consolidating sales, customer, and product data into interactive dashboards, the business can:

+Identify top-performing products and underperforming categories

+Track store-level and regional performance to optimize resource allocation

+Segment customers into high-value vs. low-value groups for better targeting

+Improve marketing ROI by focusing on retention and repeat purchases

+Optimize pricing, promotions, and channel strategies (online vs offline)